 Elbow Anatomy

-The elbow is a joint that connects the upper arm bone, called the humerus, and two lower arm bones, called the radius and ulna.
-It is a complex joint that allows for flexion and extension of the arm and rotation of the forearm.
-Several essential structures, including ligaments, tendons, and muscles, surround the joint.
-The medial collateral ligament (MCL) and the lateral collateral ligament (LCL) help stabilize the elbow joint.
-The combined action of the common flexor and extensor tendons and the biceps and triceps muscles enables joint movement.
+The elbow connects the upper arm bone (humerus) to two lower arm bones: the radius and ulna.
+It is a complex joint that allows both flexion and extension of the arm, as well as rotation of the forearm.
+Several important structures, including ligaments, tendons, and muscles, surround the joint.

 Injuries